Overview of the allegations:

 Vasiliy Trofimchuk: Project Manager at BitClave, Founder and CEO of MultiToken

-They also stated they would retain 50% of the tokens, quite a considerable amount:
+It is further alleged that they also stated they would retain 50% of the tokens, quite a considerable amount:

-No, this was just an industry-standard ERC-20 token without any real innovation.
+It is alleged that this was just an industry-standard ERC-20 token without any real innovation.

 If you have been impacted financially by BitClave’s ICO, please join this class action with confidence.